 Right then; last wills and testaments, and luckily for us Thomas Moses registered his in the Llandaff Diocese “In the year of our Lord” 1797.
 The document made on the 17th April, informs us that Thomas farmed at Wern goch, which overlooked the Cynon Valley.
 The farmhouse today is sadly little more than a pile of overgrown stones, high above the present day village of Penrhiwceiber.
 Wern goch translates as “Red Alders”; although ironically the top approach to the “farm” is today dominated by a line of red beech trees.
 The farm became a victim of its location – sandwiched between the soon to be built Perthgelyn Reservoir, and the spoil from the soon to be opened Penrhiwceiber Colliery.
 Presumably most of the farms land was bought by the Penrikyber Navigation Collieries Company, which sank the new pit in 1872, and started producing coal seven years later.
 Although interestingly the farm did not feature on the 1841 census, which suggests Wern goch was vacated well in advance.
 The farmhouse itself could not be covered by the coal waste, because it was and still is, situated on a public right of way; but it inevitably fell into ruin.
 Penrhiwceiber Colliery closed in 1985 and nature has reclaimed the “black mountain” to such an extent that one could easily walk past and not realise that there had ever been a farmhouse, or indeed, a large coal mine in the area.

 Back to the will, and because of the patronymic system, all the people left bequests are “Thomas'”.
 Only one of Farmer Thomas’ children is mentioned, and sadly he is dead; Edward (ap) Thomas died at Wern goch just two months before the document was made.
 All the other people named were still alive – Edwards widow, and four granddaughters of Thomas and Sarah.
 The sole executor of the will was Mary Thomas, Thomas’ daughter-in-law; she was left the “Remainder of the Household furniture“!
 But it seems the primary purpose of the will was to provide financially for his four granddaughters, or until they each found a husband.
-Edward and Mary’s three daughters were left “3 Pound fifteen shilling to be Equally Divided between Each of Them“.
+Edward and Mary’s three daughters were left annually “3 Pound fifteen shilling to be Equally Divided between Each of Them“.
 The fourth granddaughter was also unsurprisingly left “one pound: five shilling” – this granddaughter, Rachel Thomas of “Bowling greens“, is the link to a son of Thomas and Sarah who was not mentioned in the will, and from whom we are all descended from.
 Rachel was at the time the only living child of Ifan/Evan (ap)Thomas who was born on the 22nd of September 1768 at Gelliwrgan, a mere ten minutes walk away from Wern goch.
 At the time of Evan’s birth, the lease of Gelliwrgan was held by his mother’s brother – Watkin Evan/Edward.
 Evan or Ifan, who we shall from now on refer to as Evan I, will crucially for us sometime between 1802-13, reverse the patronymic system and revert to being a Moses for reasons to be explained in the next chapter.
-Unlike Wern goch, Evan I’s birthplace of Gelliwrgan is still to this day a working farm; I actually sketched it a couple of times back in 1982 totally unaware of it’s part in our family’s history.
+Unlike Wern goch, Evan I’s birthplace of Gelliwrgan is still standing and is now a double barn conversion.
+I actually sketched it a couple of times back in 1982 totally unaware of it’s part in our family’s history.

 Evan and his daughter Rachel, at the time of the will, were remember, living at “Bowling greens“.
 They next turn up in the roll call at the front of the Moses family Bible living at “Ynus-y-bool” – but it is the same address; I shall explain.
 Thomas Moses’ will was, like all legal documents, written in English; whilst the Bible entries were written in Welsh.
 Although not a direct translation, they mean more or less the same thing – “Ynus” or Ynys means a river meadow or an area of greenery, whilst a variation of “bool” or Bwl is powlen, which means bowl or basin.
 Back again to the time of the will and Farmer Thomas Moses was right to be concerned about the welfare of his granddaughters, as this was a time of quite extraordinary mortality rates within the “Moses” family.
 The period between 1789-1800 saw no less than nine deaths! – both Thomas and Sarah, their son Edward and his wife Mary (they had been married less than ten years) and two of their daughters (one just seven days before the will was made), plus three of Evan’s children.
 In light of this appalling run of tragedies, surviving son Evan could have been forgiven if he had become a “Doubting Thomas“; instead he became a “Dissenting Moses“! (see next chapter).
 One wonders what they all died from; this level of mortality is normally associated with an epidemic in some inner city slum rather than a rural lifestyle.